Theory-independent randomness generation from spatial symmetries: Conclusions

-\textit{Conclusions.} We have introduced a theory-independent and semi-device-independent scenario for generating random numbers based on the response of physical systems to spatial rotations.
+We have introduced a theory-independent and semi-device-independent scenario for generating random numbers based on the response of physical systems to spatial rotations.
 This allowed us to recover the exact set of quantum correlations of the setup without assuming quantum mechanics, merely from a semi-DI assumption on a generalized notion of spin of the transmitted system.
 From a fundamental point of view, our results demonstrate that the symmetries of space and time enforce important features of quantum theory in some scenarios.
-From a more pragmatic point of view, they allow us to certify random numbers from physically better motivated assumptions than the usual dimension bounds, and guarantee security even against eavesdroppers with additional classical knowledge and access to post-quantum physics.
+From a more pragmatic point of view, they allow us to certify random numbers from physically better motivated assumptions than the usual dimension bounds, and the amount of secure random bits is independent of the validity of quantum physics.

-While we have focused on spatial ${\rm SO}(2)$ rotations for simplicity, the elements of our framework can obviously be generalized to other symmetry groups such as the group of rotations ${\rm SO(3)}$, the group of time translations $\mathbb{R}$, or the Lorentz group, and to other causal scenarios.
-We will analyze this more general setting in future work~\cite{InPreparation}, building on the earlier results of~\cite{Garner2020}.

-In addition to several open technical questions, our work suggests an interesting foundational question: is quantum theory perhaps the only probabilistic theory that ``fits into space and time'' for all scenarios?
+Our results demonstrate that semi-DI scenarios can shed light on the foundations of physics.
+In particular, they allow us to study the question of how the structure of space and time constrains the probabilities and correlations of preparation procedures and measurement outcomes.
+Clearly, our work has only addressed the simplest case of this problem.
+What else can we learn by studying more general scenarios beyond prepare-and-measure, and more general symmetry groups such as the full rotation group ${\rm SO}(3)$, time translations, or the Lorentz group?
+In addition, our work suggests an interesting foundational question: is quantum theory perhaps the only probabilistic theory that ``fits into space and time'' for all scenarios?
 A positive answer to this question would significantly improve our understanding of the logical architecture of our world.
 On the other hand, a negative answer could inform experimental tests of quantum theory, by telling us where there might be elbow room for beyond-quantum physics consistent with spacetime as we know it.\\